Swastik1993/qna_search/docs/index.md

 ![Python 3.8](https://img.shields.io/badge/python-v3.8-blue.svg) (app running on FastAPI backend)

-#### This version has been modified slightly from the original version so that it can run without using GPU acceleration.
+___This version has been modified slightly from the original version so that it can run without using GPU acceleration.___
 * __If you would like to view the actual code with GPU acceleration that uses both Pytorch and Tensorflow please visit the master branch of the [bitbucket repo](https://bitbucket.org/bridgei2idev/covid_qna/src/master/).
 This code is similar to the no_gpu branch of the [repo](https://bitbucket.org/bridgei2idev/covid_qna/src/no_gpu/).__
 * Please make sure to check the all files and comments and make necessary changes if required before building with docker.
 * This is the python code for deployment purpose only.
 Once the indexes are built, the lucene index folder should be updated. *This code will NOT build the lucene indexes*.

+___

+## Prerequisites

+* If you are planning to build and test (deploy) with docker then Docker CE or Docker EE needs to be installed.
+(Instuctions for installing docker are also covered in this documentation.)
+* If you planning to not use docker then please use Linux environment to test.
+As of now this application will NOT run natively on windows OS.
+* Python version 3.6 and above is supported.
+* Corresponding pip version should also be present.

+___

+## Testing

+The application was mainly designed as a quick response action item to the COVID-19 situation.
+Since there is a huge volume of unstructured data that needed to be mined this application was developed.

+The testing is done mainly on the CORD-19 research dataset which has over 50,000 coronavirus and COVID-19 research articles apart from other articles as well.
+Total count of articles in the dataset as of date 17/09/2020 is 266175 (including duplicates).

+You can visit this [site](http://13.92.197.252/) for check the application.
 ___

 ## Steps for building and executing